IngmarBitter/defenders/md/Salvation/Baptism.md

 All verses that look like baptism might be required for salvation have reasonable interpretations consistent with the view that while baptism is indeed very important, it is not essential as necessary requirement for salvation.

-### Scripture teaching that baptism IS NOT required for salvation
+### Scriptural Evidence Against Baptism's Essentiality for Salvation

 We will ignore the long list of verses that teaches that salvation is not by works, but by faith alone.
 They need to be adressed by anyone defending the view that baptism is essential.
 However, we will point out a few verses that show that salvation was granted clearly independent of baptism.